Chapter 003: The Contract

 He understood what the Steward meant: come back not by choice, but by necessity.

-That afternoon, Thirteen did not go inside.
+That afternoon, William did not go inside.

 He sat in the paddies, on the exact ground where the contracted rice grew, and pressed his palms into the damp earth.
 Lumara stood beside him — not foraging, not wandering.
 Simply staying, as though she had chosen to keep watch.